 Alleyne will act as the panel moderator for this event.
 She recently started her new role as director of community engagement and inclusive practices at UC Berkeley.
-In her previous role as director of faculty engagement, Alleyne led programs to engage faculty in diversity, equity, and inclusion efforts at Berkeley Engineering.
+In her current role, she develops and leads programs to engage faculty, staff, and students in the College of Engineering in diversity, equity, and inclusion (DEI) efforts to increase awareness of implicit bias, interrupt exclusionary behaviors, and build capacity to promote and share evidence based-practices that advance DEI.
 She earned her degrees from Cal in materials science and engineering.

 Please contact us at firstname.lastname@example.org if you have any questions.
 We look forward to joining you at Homecoming!